hashicorp/vscode-terraform/README.md

 - macOS 10.15 with Terraform v1.1
 - Ubuntu 20.04 with Terraform v1.1

-Syntax highlighting supports 1.0 and greater.
-Support for 0.12 and 0.15 is on a best effort basis.
+Intellisense, error checking and other language features are supported for Terraform v0.12 and greater.

-Intellisense, error checking and other language features are supported for 0.12 and greater.
+Syntax highlighting supports Terraform v1.0 and greater.
+Syntax support for v0.12 and v0.15 is on a best effort basis.

 ## Usage